MotasemAlfarra/starter-academic/content/publication/certified_robustness_fedeted_learning/index.md

 publication: In *International Workshop in Federated Learning - NeurIPS*
 publication_short: In *NeurIPSW'22*

 abstract: Federated learning has recently gained significant attention and popularity due to its effectiveness in training machine learning models on distributed data privately.
 However, as in the single-node supervised learning setup, models trained in federated learning suffer from vulnerability to imperceptible input transformations known as adversarial attacks, questioning their deployment in security-related applications.
 In this work, we study the interplay between federated training, personalization, and certified robustness.
 In particular, we deploy randomized smoothing, a widely-used and scalable certification method, to certify deep networks trained on a federated setup against input perturbations and transformations.
 We find that the simple federated averaging technique is effective in building not only more accurate, but also more certifiably-robust models, compared to training solely on local data.
 We further analyze personalization, a popular technique in federated training that increases the model's bias towards local data, on robustness.
 We show several advantages of personalization over both~(that is, only training on local data and federated training) in building more robust models with faster training.
-Finally, we explore the robustness of mixtures of global and local~(\ie personalized) models, and find that the robustness of local models degrades as they diverge from the global model
+Finally, we explore the robustness of mixtures of global and local~(\ie personalized) models, and find that the robustness of local models degrades as they diverge from the global model.

 # Summary.
 An optional shortened abstract.
 summary: We assess the certified robustness of models trained in a federated fashion.